-The following procedures were performed to provide reasonable assurance that the financial statements were free of material fraud or error:
+In addition to the above, the following procedures were performed to provide reasonable assurance that the financial statements were free of material fraud or error:

-- Reviewing minutes of meetings of those charged with governance; - · Reviewing the level of and reasoning behind the company's procurement of legal and professional services; and - Performing audit work procedures over the risk of management override of controls, including testing of journal entries and other adjustments for appropriateness, evaluating the business rationale of significant transactions outside the normal course of business and reviewing judgements made by management in their calculation of accounting estimates for potential management bias.
+- Reviewing minutes of meetings of those charged with governance for reference to: breaches of laws and regulation or for any indication of any potential litigation and claims; and events or conditions that could indicate an incentive or pressure to commit fraud or provide an opportunity to commit fraud; - Reviewing the level of and reasoning behind the company's procurement of legal and professional services; - Performing audit work procedures over the risk of management override of controls, including testing of journal entries and other adjustments for appropriateness, evaluating the business rationale of significant transactions outside the normal course of business and reviewing judgements made by management in their calculation of accounting estimates for potential management bias; - Completion of appropriate checklists and use of our experience to assess the Company's compliance with the Companies Act 2006; and - Agreement of the financial statement disclosures to supporting documentation.

 Our audit procedures were designed to respond to the risk of material misstatements in the financial statements, recognising that the risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error, as fraud may involve intentional concealment, forgery, collusion, omission or misrepresentation.
-There are inherent limitations in the audit procedures performed and the further removed non-compliance with laws and regulations is from the events and transactions reflected in the financial statements, the less likely we are to become aware of it.
+There are inherent limitations in the audit procedures performed and the further removed non-compliance with laws and regulations is from the events and transactions reflected in the financial statements, the less likely we would become aware of it.